Clifford B. Harmon: Personal life

 Clifford Harmon married Zephyr Hord on September 18, 1887, in Dayton, Ohio; they divorced sometime after 1898.
 Harmon was later engaged to be married to Blanche Freeman, but broke the engagement in April 1904 to marry Louise Adele Benedict, daughter of Commodore Elias Cornelius (E.C.)
 Benedict.
 Freeman sued Harmon for breach of promise in 1909 (after initially suing for $100,000 and withdrawing the suit at Harmon's request), receiving an award of $15,000 in 1910.
 The award was set aside on appeal and the case retried later.

 Harmon left Louise Benedict in 1916 after an argument with E.C.
 Benedict over support for his daughter.
 In 1917 Harmon traveled to China, India, and Japan.

 On April 22, 1918, Harmon enlisted in the NY Guard Service, Troop A, Squadron A; he was discharged June 12, 1918.
 On October 13, 1918, he was commissioned as a captain in Air Signal Corps and served in France from November 1918 to January 1919, training aviators.
 He was discharged from the service January 24, 1919, with the rank of captain and 5% disability.

 Harmon was excluded from E.C.
 Benedict's will when Benedict passed in 1920; Louise Benedict and Clifford Harmon were divorced April 7, 1925.

 Harmon moved to Paris, France sometime after 1920 and became involved with Parisian society.
 He met Madeline Keltie, an opera singer 24 years his junior, in 1924 at the American embassy in Rome, Italy.
 In May 1925 Harmon was involved in a fistfight in Monte Carlo with Arthur St. John over St. Johns unwanted advances towards Keltie.
 Keltie and Harmon were engaged to be married in July 1925; the marriage was postponed in November 1925 and the engagement was broken in early 1927.
 Later in 1927, Clifford Harmon was best man at the marriage of Pola Negri and David M'divani in Paris.

 In 1930, Harmon moved to Cannes, France, taking up residence in the Hotel Martinez.
 In 1932, Harmon accidentally drank a quantity of disinfectant, mistaking it for medication.
 He quickly drank a large quantity of hot water, diluting it and preventing a fatal overdose.

 Harmon suffered a severe stroke in 1939 and was effectively an invalid afterwards.
 He resided in Cannes during the Nazi occupation in World War II, but due to his condition German forces did not pursue internment or other confinement.

 Death

 Clifford Harmon died on June 25, 1945, in Cannes, France.
 In his will he left $48,431 for the continuation of the Harmon Trophy.
 He was interred the Rhone American Cemetery and Memorial, Draguignan, Departement du Var, Provence-Alpes-Côte d'Azur, France.

 Legacy

-Per stipulations in the agreements related to developing Harmon-on-Hudson, the Metro-North Railroad station Croton-Harmon and the Croton-Harmon School District are named after Harmon.
+Per stipulations in the agreements related to developing Harmon-on-Hudson, the Metro-North Railroad station Croton-Harmon is named after Harmon.
+When the hamlet of Harmon was annexed by the village of Croton in 1930, the "Harmon" designation was preserved in the name of the Croton-Harmon School District.